mccartnm/purepy/README.md

 # Additional Features

+To act like a proper pure virtual class, `PureVirtualMeta` and the default `pure_virtual` utilities are _extremely_ strict when it comes to working with the classes.
+There are a wide variety of ways to augment this however as described below.

 ### Signature Verification

 By default `purepy` will assert that the signatures of the `pure_virtual` function match the